The best master’s degrees in emergency management prepare you to deal with disasters both natural and manmade, while giving you job security for life.

 Nova Southeastern’s Master of Public Administration program offers a concentration in Disaster and Emergency Management.
 Students in the program focus on enhancing local and state governments, as well as non-profit organizations, through research, education, and service.

-The 39-credit hour curriculum is divided among three sections: core, concentration, and capstone.
+The 39-credit hour curriculum is divided into three sections: core, concentration, and capstone.
 The core covers courses such as Entrepreneurial Governance and Public Sector Statistical Analysis.
 The Disaster and Emergency Management Concentration includes courses such as Risk Assessment, Mitigation and Community Disaster Preparedness, and Emergency Management in the Public Sector.

 For their capstone experience, students can choose to complete an MPA integrative seminar, a public administration internship, or a public administration practicum.
 The program can be completed in as little as 21 months, and students may begin in either August or January.
 Applicants to the program should have an undergraduate GPA of 3.0 or higher.